AryaVora621/MakEMinds-Documentation/src/pages/team-overview.md

 MakEMinds is a dedicated FIRST Tech Challenge team based in [Your Location].
 Our team consists of passionate students working together to design, build, and program competitive robots while developing essential STEM and leadership skills.

-## 2023-2024 Season: CENTERSTAGE℠
+## 2024-2025 Season: CRESCENDO℠

-This season, we've focused on creating innovative solutions for the CENTERSTAGE℠ challenge.
+This season, we've focused on creating innovative solutions for the CRESCENDO℠ challenge.
 Our documentation includes:

 - Robot Design and Development
 - Engineering Process